digitalideation/gencg_h2501/SW04/day02.md

 <iframe src="../content/day01/05/embed.html" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

+**Reference:**
+- **Animated Line Patterns**: Similar animated line-based generative patterns can be found in works by artists exploring grid-based animation systems.
+The technique of using probability-based line generation within grid structures is commonly used in generative art to create organic, evolving textures. ([OpenProcessing: Animated Grid Patterns](https://www.openprocessing.org/browse/?q=animated+grid+lines))
+- **Fading Trails Technique**: The technique of using semi-transparent overlays to create fading trails is widely used in generative art, similar to approaches seen in particle systems and motion graphics.
+This creates a sense of temporal accumulation and movement.

 ### Exercise 2: Static Black/White Geometric Pattern

 This static pattern explores the relationship between order and randomness using only black and white geometric shapes.
 The composition demonstrates how simple binary choices (black/white, circle/square) can create visually interesting tiling patterns.